Vlad-tdk/SearchEngine/README.md

    cd SearchEngine
    ```
 2. **Dependencies**:
 The project requires the nlohmann/json library.
-To install it, follow these steps:
+It is installed locally.
+To update it, follow these steps:

-Download the nlohmann/json repository as a .zip file from this link.
+Download the nlohmann/json repository as a ZIP file from this link.
-Extract the contents of the archive into the root of the project.
+Unpack the contents of the archive into the root of the project.
 Rename the nlohmann-develop folder to nlohmann_json.

 3. **Build the project**: